TheTwoFistedWonderBrain/fluxnet/README.md

 | --- | --- | --- |
 | vlan100_management | 10.1.100.220 | 1GbE |
 | vlan250_storage | 10.1.250.220 | 10GbE |

+## Backups:

+### Virtual Machines:

+> Xen Orchestra provides the ability to do full and incremental (delta) backups (to a backup remote), rolling snapshots (to same SR, next to VM disk), replication to another SR (or same), as well as backups of XO config and XCP-ng pool metadata.

+> My bare minimum recommendation would be a nightly backup of XO config and XCP-ng pool metadata, nightly incremental backups with retention of 7+ and full backup forced every 7 days, and weekly full backups with retention of 4+.
+Off-site backup replication is also recommended.

+* **XO config and XCP-ng pool metadata** - This is backed up nightly.
+* ** Incremental (Delta)** -